HaraldWalker/external-media/readme.md

 Features
 --------
-* Disable purchase option for indivisual items
+* Disable purchase option for indivisual items (or link to external site if set)
 * Set an external purchase link for an item
 * Set an agency to be used in the purchase button/link.
 (Purchase from X)